IAEA-NSDDNetwork/ALPHAD-RadD/README.md

 # ALPHAD-RadD
-ALPHAD extension, calculates radius parameter.
+ALPHAD extension, calculates radius parameter for odd-A and odd-odd alpha emitters in addition to alpha HF's and theoretical half-lives.
 ALPHAD-RadD is part of the [ENSDF Analysis and Utility Programs](https://nds.iaea.org/public/ensdf_pgm/).

 Address any question to Balraj Singh, balraj@mcmaster.ca